gaevoy/gaevoy.github.io/_posts/2019-03-10-partially-commited-transaction.markdown

 }
 ```

-The reason for such strange behavior I have found on [StackOverflow]( https://stackoverflow.com/a/5623877/1400547).
-The transaction rolls back automatically and implicitly if [some types of errors](https://stackoverflow.com/a/32202657/1400547) are thrown, like `SqlException: Transaction was deadlocked` or `SqlException: Conversion failed`.
+The reason for such strange behavior I have found on [StackOverflow](https://stackoverflow.com/a/5623877/1400547){:target="_blank"}.
+The transaction rolls back automatically and implicitly if [some types of errors](https://stackoverflow.com/a/32202657/1400547){:target="_blank"} are thrown, like `SqlException: Transaction was deadlocked` or `SqlException: Conversion failed`.
 Because of error suppression, `TransactionScope` becomes out of sync with `MS SQL` transaction so obviously, its `Dispose` fails by saying that the transaction has already been finished.

 ## Solution